What Is Dental Plaque and How to Dispose of It?

 The dentist in Rocklin, CA, provides dental sealants to keep plaque from forming on the tooth surface.
 Fluoride treatments are also offered by the dentist to slow the growth of bacteria that causes plaque.

 Contact us for treatment of dental cavities and fillings in Rocklin, CA, to ensure that your teeth are protected from further damage.
 Our pediatric dental team at Little Fish Dental works with children to maintain good oral health.
 We also offer preventive care to reduce the risk of dental and oral health issues.
-Visit us for holistic children’s dentistry.
+Visit us for the pediatric dentist in Rocklin, CA.